 2.3.
 You can locate this folder on the mac by right-clicking synth-zip in android studio and selecting “Reveal in Finder”.
 This makes copying and pasting easier!
+Open the folder that contains synth.zip in finder now.

 2.4.
-If you unzip the folder, by double clicking. you will have access to the following patch by doubleclicking synth.pd:
+In Finder, unzip the synth.zip file, by double clicking it.
+When it unzips you should now see a file named synth.pd.
+This is the pd patch that our app runs.